WEB DuBois, Souls of Black Folk (1903)

 DuBois

 W.E.B.
-DuBois at 39 (NPS)
+DuBois at 39 (National Park Service)

 W.E.B.
 DuBois (1868–1963) was a famous scholar and activist who fought for civil rights for black people in both the United States and Africa.
 Born in Massachusetts following the Civil War, he was the first African American to receive a doctorate from Harvard.
 DuBois then became a noted academic working at several universities, and during the early twentieth century, helped found the National Association for the Advancement of Colored People (NAACP), which soon emerged as the nation’s premier civil rights organization.
 For many years, DuBois served as editor of the NAACP journal, The Crisis.
 He later helped expose racism in the US military and supported African nationalist in their quests for independence from European colonial powers.
-DuBois authored The Souls of Black Folk 1903 when he was 35-years-old.
+DuBois authored The Souls of Black Folk in 1903 when he was 35 years old.
 This provocative collection of essays helped establish him as a leading progressive critic of the “color line” which was still dividing Americans at the turn of the twentieth century despite the wartime destruction of slavery and the post-war constitutional promise of equality.
 Specifically, DuBois introduced in this work his well-known concept of “double-consciousness,” which characterized the black experience in America as one of “warring” dual identity.
 DuBois embraced a more radical approach to civil rights activism than some other black leaders of his time, most notably Booker T. Washington, whom he pointedly criticized in one of his more memorable essays.
 Students should consider, however, how this debate between radical and moderate black strategies for overcoming Jim Crow-era segregation also highlights the depth of the entrenched white resistance to integration and multi-racial democracy that endured in the decades following emancipation.

 SOURCE FORMAT: Book (excerpts from Chapters 1, 2, 3, & 8)